Canal of Nuck cyst

 0 images remaining

 Convoluted cystic structure localized in the right inguinal canal, extended up to the ipsilateral labia majora, with the opening at the proximal portion of the canal of Nuck.

-During fetal life from the abdominal cavity, two diverticula originate in the genital region.
-The peritoneum-vaginal duct In the male, this diverticulum, called a peritoneo-vaginal duct, helps to form one of the testicles in the scrotum at its lower end.
-In the female, however, the diverticula, called the Nuck channel, ends at the level of labia majora.
+During fetal life, two diverticula originate in the genital region, the peritoneovaginal ducts.
+In the male, these diverticula, called peritoneovaginal ducts, help to form the testes in the scrotum at its lower end.
+In the female, however, the diverticulum, called the Nuck channel, ends at the level of the labia majora.